joshprk/agentrec/README.md

 Traditional classification methods must be re-trained if more classes, or agents, are added or removed over time.
 Furthermore, other classification methods can be extremely slow.
-This method solves these problems, and more.
+This method solves these problems and more.
 Below are some of the benefits of using this implementation of agent
 recommendation: